KD9YQK/ARES_Sim_1/operators/Operator_01_Rescue_Alpha.md

 Two visible minor injuries.
 One additional person is emotionally distressed.

-If asked about the medication:

-The resident has not clearly identified the medication.

 If asked whether the building is safe:

 Your team cannot confirm structural safety.

-## Later Instructions

-If Net Control tells you Medical is moving to your position, acknowledge and state that you are relaying the information to Alpha Team Leader.

-If Net Control asks your team to check apartment 3B from outside, acknowledge that you are relaying the request to Alpha Team Leader.
-Wait for the Game Master result before reporting what happened.

 ## Restrictions